nathankerr96/VideoPoker-NeuralNet/README.md

 #### Momentum-Based Gradient Descent

 Another common optimization to the gradient descent algorithm is adding "momentum" to the weight updates during training with the idea that the momentum will help push the policy out of shallow local minima of the error surface.
 (A ball rolling down a bumpy hill is the common metaphor).
-This is done by keeping a diminishing portion of weight gradients from all previous steps, controlled by a newly introduced hyperparamter called "beta".
+This is done by keeping a diminishing portion of weight gradients from all previous steps, controlled by a newly introduced hyperparameter called "beta".

 All configurations used the Actor-Critic setup with a batch size of 32.
 The "Medium" config from the previous section was used as a base with adjustments to the Actor's learning rate based on the momentum.
 The Critic network did not use the momentum optimizer to limit the number of changing hyperparameters.

 With the introduction of momentum, gradients accumulate as training goes on (hopefully in the direction of the "true" gradient for the problem).
 This means that the learning rate must be adjusted accordingly to prevent massive weight updates.
 The standard practice is to divide the learning rate by 1 / (1 - beta).
-E.g. a momentum of 90% will have a learning rate that is 1/10 of a momentum free configuraiton.
+E.g. a momentum of 90% will have a learning rate that is 1/10 of a momentum free configuration.
 This heuristic was used for each of the following configs.

 |Config|Actor Learning Rate|Beta|
 |---|---|---|